 Pro Tip: The synagogue is tucked in an alley off the Rue des Synagogues close to the American Legation.
 Request that your guide include this site on your tour.

-4. Following The Footsteps Of Artists And Writers
+4. Haven For Artists And Writers

 For centuries Tangier’s mélange of cultures, proximity to the sea, and the Mediterranean sun have attracted artists, writers, and expats.
 Beat writers of the 1950s Williams S. Burroughs, Jack Kerouac, and Allen Ginsberg found inspiration and an attractive lifestyle in Tangiers.
 Henri Matisse produced canvases while in Tangier, taking residence in the Grand Hotel Villa de France.